 DEP Offices The New York City Department of Environmental Protection (DEP) is a City agency of nearly 6,000 employees.
 Learn more

-The Commissioner Emily Lloyd was appointed to be the Commissioner of the New York City Department of Environmental Protection on February 18, 2014.
+The Commissioner Vincent Sapienza was appointed to be the Acting Commissioner of the New York City Department of Environmental Protection on June 30, 2016.
 Learn more

 Weekly Pipeline Newsletter DEP's Weekly Pipeline is the agency newsletter for all DEP employees and for environmental stakeholders who want to keep in the loop on what DEP is up to.
 Learn more